 McCartney was sanguine about McCullough's departure, describing it as necessary for the good of the band.
 The disagreement reportedly arose during a rehearsal when McCullough was reluctant to take direction on a composition by Denny Laine.

-Henry was asked to play a certain guitar lick on one of Denny’s songs and he refused.
+Henry was asked to play a certain guitar lick on one of Denny's songs and he refused.
 Next morning, he phoned up and said he wanted to quit.
-Henry left over what they call ‘musical differences’ and it was actually that.
+Henry left over what they call 'musical differences' and it was actually that.
 We were rehearsing and I asked him to play a certain bit.
-He was loath to play it and kind of made an excuse about it couldn’t be played.
+He was loath to play it and kind of made an excuse about it couldn't be played.
 I, being a bit of a guitarist myself, knew it could be played.
 And rather than let it pass, I confronted him with it and we had a confrontation.
-He left rehearsals a bit choked and then rang up to say he wsa leaving.
-I thought, ‘Fair enough.’
-So it was exactly the stereotyped ‘musical differences’.
+He left rehearsals a bit choked and then rang up to say he was leaving.
+I thought, 'Fair enough.'
+So it was exactly the stereotyped 'musical differences'.

 Wings' plans to record in Lagos continued.
 However, an hour before their flight was due to depart from Gatwick Airport, drummer Denny Seiwell announced that he, too, was leaving the band.

 Denny rang up five minutes before we were leaving to record in Lagos and just said, 'Hey, man, I can't make the trip.'
 I don't think he wanted to go to Africa.
 I think it was a bit much, but then again, I think everybody should do what they want.
 That's what we said Wings should be.
 If anybody fancies leaving, great.